 You’ve bought the latest and greatest smartphone with a world-class camera.
 You’ve got your smile on and the lighting is perfect.
 Perhaps you ask someone passing by to snap a photo.
 Or maybe you opt for a selfie.
 Doesn’t matter, either way you’re feeling good.
 This is going to be a great photo.
 Three.
 Two.
 One.
 Say cheese!

-Only, when you head to your photo portfolio, the picture looks terrible.
+Only, when you head to look at the images you just took, the picture looks terrible.
 Suddenly, you’re trying to remember where the delete option is.
 Why does this image not work?

 What is it with selfie photography photos?
-Seems that so many of them turn out poorly.
-Unfortunately, taking great photos requires more than a great camera and nice smile.
+So many of them turn out poorly.
+Unfortunately, taking great photos requires more than a great camera and a nice smile.
 If you want to take better selfie photos, you can follow the tips outlined below.

 Top 10 Selfie Photography Tips for 2020: